 - In A Certain Scientific Railgun, Miho Juufuku's power Dummy Check makes people less likely to notice her.
 While amplified by Level Upper, it also erases their memories of having seen her.

-- Eye Shield 21.
+- Eyeshield 21.
 One of the players for the Devil Bats, Ishimaru, is so plain that he's practically invisible, even on the field.

-- The villain of the sixth Kara no Kyoukai movie, "God's Word", is able to use the Language of Magic to plant perfect suggestions into people's heads, such as "you will lose track of me", which makes it impossible to locate him for anyone who hears it even if he stands right next to them.
+- The villain of the sixth The Garden of Sinners movie, God's Word, is able to use the Language of Magic to plant perfect suggestions into people's heads, such as "you will lose track of me", which makes it impossible to locate him for anyone who hears it even if he stands right next to them.
 This way, he becomes the only bad guy in the series to face Shiki and escape unharmed.

 - People notice Kagero Usui from Sayonara, Zetsubou-Sensei only when his balding head is exposed.
 The reason is never explained.

 - In Yamada-kun and the Seven Witches, there is an invisibility power, but since all the witch powers are Psychic Powers, it doesn't actually turn the user invisible.
 Instead, it messes with the victim's brain so they perceive the user as invisible and intangible.
 Those who haven't been affected by the power can still see the user.

 - Yurei Deco: Deco, devices that allow for Augmented Reality interface, are mandatory.
 Skilled hackers like Hack turn invisible using programs that hack onlookers.